2IOA0-35/dbl-app/README.md

 ![VSCode Merge](docs/VSCodeMerge.PNG?raw=true "VSCode Merge")

 After you have resolved the conflict, you can press the `+`-sign again and provide a message, just like a commit.

+# Tools

+## Browser

+It is strongly encouraged to use Google Chrome for developing a React app.
+There is a useful extension for Chrome called [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).
+It adds 2 new tabs to the Chrome Developer Tools (press F12 on a webpage) where you can see useful information about React and the components.

+## Visual Studio Code

+Here is a list of useful VS Code extensions for this project:
+ - [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome): Debugging React in the browser
+ - [React Snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets): Useful snippets to quickly add often-used parts to a file.
+ - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint): Checks your code thoroughly for any mistakes.

+## Debugging

+Using the debugger for chrome extension, it is possible to debug apps running in the browser.
+By pressing `F5` within Visual Studio Code, a new chrome browser will launch with a debugger attached.
+You can then place breakpoints to debug.

+Placing breakpoints can be done by clicking next to a line number in any javascript file.
+Chrome will pause once it hits this breakpoint.
+Then you can look at all variables that are defined in the debug pane (Ctrl+Shift+D) in VS Code.
+You also have control to step forward over the code line by line using the controls at the top of the VS Code window.

+## Linting

+ESLint will make sure your code rougly follows a common style.
+Some common problems, like quotes, can be fixed using the light-bulb that appears in VS Code.